jeffreybaird/easy_rss/README.md

+# NOTE: THIS GEM IS NOT YET AVAILABLE FOR USE.
 # EasyRss

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/easy_rss`.
 To experiment with that code, run `bin/console` for an interactive prompt.